KEEPING LORD'S WORLD CLASS

 Members have a duty not just to promote competitive and enjoyable cricket, but also to uphold the Spirit of Cricket during games.

-They have previously toured Sri Lanka, the Channel Islands, Luxembourg, Trinidad & Tobago and the Netherlands.
+Women's teams tour every other year and have previously visited Sri Lanka, the Channel Islands, Luxembourg, Trinidad & Tobago and the Netherlands.